perlmaster/perlstuff/README.md

-tcpdata.pm - a module defining data items used by both a client and server tcp scripts tcp-server.pl - tcp server script tcp-client-2.pl - tcp client script
+tcpdata.pm - a module defining data items used by both a client and server tcp scripts tcp-server.pl - tcp server script tcp-client-2.pl - tcp client script hexdump.pl - generate a hex/char dump of a block of data hex-dump-file.pl - generate a hex/char dump of a file

 the other files in this repository are files that are "required" by the above named scripts